Intermittent Management API timeouts for apps hosted in AWS

 • At the application level, shortening TCP keepalive timeout < 350 seconds via socket options.

 • At the OS level, shortening TCP keepalive timeout < 350 seconds.
-For typical Linux hosts, including EC2 instances, this can typically be done by setting net.ipv4.tcp_keepalive_time to < 350 seconds in your host sysctl configuration.
+For typical Linux hosts, including EC2 instances, this can typically be done by setting net.ipv4.tcp_keepalive_time to < 350 seconds in their host sysctl configuration.